Simrata126/CodeHound/Readme.md

 3. Commit your changes (`git commit -m 'Add your feature'`).
 4. Push the branch (`git push origin feature/your-feature-name`).
 5. Open a pull request.

-## 🛡️ License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 💬 Contact